l7mp/stunner/examples/direct-one2one-call/README.md

 ### Application server

-In this tutorial, the application server implements a simple JSON/WebSocket/HTTPS state machine for two browser clients to establish a two-party call.
+The application server implements a simple JSON/WebSocket API two browser clients can call to establish a two-party call.
 The caller and the callee will connect to each other via STUNner as the TURN server, without the mediation of a media server.

 As the first step, each client registers a unique username with the server by sending a `register` message, which the server acknowledges in a `registerResponse` message.
 To start a call, the caller